IMPIMBA/ogrt/README.md

 ### tests

 Contains some testing programs.
-They are not really tests and are used by the author.
-They should be replaced by real tests.
+These are not really tests and are used by the author.
+Should be replaced by real tests.

 ### scraps

-Contains some random stuff the author has been trying out.
+Contains some OGRT-related stuff the author has been working on.